Jury selection to begin for trial of man charged in NYC subway chokehold death

 NEW YORK — (AP) — Jury selection was set to begin Monday in the criminal trial of the U.S. Marine Corps veteran charged with manslaughter for placing a man in a deadly chokehold on a New York City subway train last year.

-Daniel Penny, now 25, is accused of "recklessly causing the death" of Jordan Neely, a 30-year-old former street performer who witnesses say was acting erratically on the train on May 1, 2023, when Penny moved to restrain him.
+Daniel Penny, 25, is accused of "recklessly causing the death" of Jordan Neely, a 30-year-old former street performer.
+Witnesses say Neely was acting erratically on the train on May 1, 2023, when Penny moved to restrain him.

+Neither Penny nor his lawyers commented as they arrived at court Monday.
+He has pleaded not guilty.

 The Manhattan court proceedings, which are expected to last six weeks, will place a spotlight back on a case that sparked debate and division locally and across the country.